Organize your stay Dominican Republic

 Internet.
 Numerous cybercafés and Internet points have sprung up all over the country, and without exception in towns and tourist centers.
 The wi-fi network is developing very well, and is generally available free of charge in many hotels and some bars and restaurants.
 The network works relatively well.

 Cell phones.
 Cell phones are commonplace.
 Cell phone addicts can even rent one for the duration of their stay.
-You can also buy a SIM card with prepaid credit (line + internet data) and insert it in your own phone.
+You can also buy a local SIM card with prepaid credit (line + internet data) and insert it in your own phone.
 Being able to access the internet from your mobile can be very useful, especially as internet coverage is pretty good in the Dominican Republic.
 You will be asked to show proof of identity.
 Calls cost around 100 pesos per 100 minutes.
 Most major international operators have agreements with local networks, so find out about roaming rates before you leave to avoid unpleasant surprises on your return if you use your French phone.

 If you wish to keep your French package, don't forget to activate the international option (desimlocage) with your operator before you leave.